MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 #### Requirements
 To use MobileFirst Studio for Cordova application development, it is also required to download and install the [THyM Eclipse plug-in](https://www.eclipse.org/community/eclipse_newsletter/2014/november/article3.php). -->

+### MobileFirst Platform Foundation client and server SDKs &amp; APIs
+MobileFirst Platform Foundation provides client-side SDKs for Cordova applications as well as for Native platforms (iOS, Android and Windows 8.1 Universal &amp; Windows 10 UWP).
+Server-side APIs for adapter development are available as well.

+To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials.
+To use the MobileFirst server-side APIs, visit the [Adapters](../../adapters/) tutorials.

 ## Applications and adapters development
 You can use your preferred code editor or alternative IDEs, such as Atom.io, Visual Studio Code, Eclipse, IntelliJ and others, to implement applications and adapters.